Veliki Preslav: History

 The city's fortune underwent a dramatic downturn at the end of the 960s, when it was occupied by Kievan Prince Sviatoslav.
 The ensuing war between Rus' and Byzantines left the city burnt and ravaged by the army of Byzantine Emperor John I Tzimisces.
 The conquerors took away the treasury, the Bulgarian Tsar's regalia and a large part of the library of Simeon.
+Although Tzimisces renamed the city Ioannoupolis after himself, this name doesn't seem to have caught on in the long term even in Greek, as Anna Komnene mentions Preslav under the hellenised name Megale Peristhlaba in her Alexiad.
 Although the city did not lose its importance in the next three hundred years, the neighbouring outskirts and the big monasteries became desolate, the economy lost its vitality and significance.

 Preslav regained some of its importance in Bulgarian politics during the first years of the joint rule of the founders of the Second Bulgarian Empire, Peter IV of Bulgaria and Ivan Asen I. Apparently, Ivan Asen ruled from the centre of the uprising, Tarnovgrad, whereas his brother and co-ruler Theodore Peter resided in Preslav as a symbol of the renewed statehood of Bulgaria.
 The strategic advantages of Tarnovgrad were, however, decisive in the long run and the significance of Preslav waned in the course of the 13th century.
 The Tatar raids during the 1270s drove away the last citizens of Preslav, along with the protothroned bishop of the city.
 Some of the surviving refugees built up a village of the same name only two kilometres north from the fortress where the contemporary town of Veliki Preslav is now situated.

 Preslav Crag on Livingston Island in the South Shetland Islands, Antarctica is named after Preslav.